tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/perfect-plot-shiny.md

 </p>

 {{% tip %}}
-**Remembering Input Arguments**

-Each input type in Shiny comes with its own set of arguments, and it can be challenging to remember all of them.
-To understand the available arguments for a specific input type, it's advisable to refer to the Shiny documentation or the help files associated with the input functions.
+**Exploring Shiny's Widget Options**

+The `Shiny Widget Gallery` from RStudio offers a detailed overview of available input widgets in Shiny, including examples and code snippets.
+This resource is useful for understanding the functionality and appearance of various widgets such as text inputs, sliders, and radio buttons, which can assist in their integration into Shiny applications.

 {{% /tip %}}

-## Advanced features to improve your plot

-### Incorporating Color Inputs Using the Colourpicker Package
+### Colourpicker: Enhancing Color Selection
-While color inputs are not a part of the basic Shiny package, they can be integrated into Shiny applications using the `colourpicker` package.
-The `colourInput()` function from this package allows users to select colors interactively, adding a visually engaging element to the app.

-The `colourInput()` function is straightforward to use, with its essential arguments being `inputId`, `label`, and `value`:
-- `inputId` is a unique identifier for the color input widget.
-- `label` provides a descriptive title for the color picker.
-- `value` sets the initial color, which can be specified in various formats, including English color names like "red" or "yellow".
+The `colourpicker` package enriches Shiny applications by enabling interactive color selection.
+The `colourInput()` function is the function to use here, providing a user-friendly color picker.
+It requires `inputId` for identification, `label` for description, and `value` for setting the initial color, which can be an English color name or a color code.

 {{% codeblock %}}
 ```R